 Successful applicants/recipients may need assistance when working online to submit information and reports electronically through HRSA's Electronic Handbooks (EHBs).
-For assistance with submitting information in the EHBs, contact the HRSA Contact Center, Monday-Friday, 8 a.m. to 8 p.m.
+Always obtain a case number when calling for support.
+For assistance with submitting in the EHBs, contact the HRSA Contact Center, Monday-Friday, 7 a.m. to 8 p.m.
 ET, excluding federal holidays at:

-HRSA Contact Center Telephone: (877) 464-4772 TTY: (877) 897-9910
+HRSA Contact Center

+Telephone: (877) 464-4772 / (877) Go4-HRSA

+TTY: (877) 897-9910